Almond declines on subdued demand

-New Delhi, Jun 1 (PTI) Almond prices fell by Rs 200 per 40 kgs at the wholesale dry fruit market in the national capital today due to low demand from retailers and stockists amid adequate stocks on increased supplies.
+New Delhi, Apr 18 (PTI) Almond prices fell by Rs 100 per 40 kgs at the wholesale dry fruit market in the national capital today due to low demand from retailers and stockists at prevailing higher levels amidst adequate stocks on increased supplies.

-Traders attributed the fall in almond prices to subdued demand from retailers and stockists amid adequate stocks.
+Traders attributed the fall in almond prices to subdued demand from retailers and stockists amidst adequate stocks.

 Following are todays quotations (per 40 kgs):